peter-ha/qtworldsummit2019-presentation/presentation/qtws-qskinny.md

 ^ IC, 2 screens on Embedded Linux, one Android tablet that is also running QSkinny ^ QSKinny is not a proof of concept or study, but it is going into production as we speak.
-^ Unfortunately we cannot show more; you can see more at Agritecnica
+^ Unfortunately we cannot show more; you can see more at Agritecnica in 2 weeks

 ---